tchajed/sys-verif-fa25/docs/syllabus.md

 You can work on assignments and the final project in groups of up to two.
 Both of you should submit, but it's okay if the submissions are identical.
 Please clearly state who you worked with by putting your partner's name in a comment at the top of each file you modify.

-The first assignment is crucial to learning Coq, so I would suggest that even if you have a partner you type out the solutions independently so you both get experience using Coq as an interactive tool.
+The first assignment is crucial to learning Rocq, so I would suggest that even if you have a partner you type out the solutions independently so you both get experience using Rocq as an interactive tool.

 ## Generative AI policy

 If you use generative AI like ChatGPT or another LLM, you are required to explain how you used it.
 You may use GitHub CoPilot without an explanation.

-I do not believe ChatGPT does well on Coq proofs in general, and especially on the course material, but I would be happy to be proven wrong.
+I do not believe ChatGPT does well on Rocq proofs in general, and especially on the course material, but I would be happy to be proven wrong.

 You will need to read and understand what ChatGPT says.
 Identifying its mistakes is likely to be good for your learning, which is why it's permitted in the first place, but it is important that you not blindly follow it.